supercollider/supercollider/CONTRIBUTING.md

 - You may receive feedback and requests for changes.
 We expect changes to be made in a timely manner.
 We may close the pull request if it isn't showing any activity.

 ### Updating your fork
 In order to keep your fork up-to-date, you need to point it to the main SuperCollider repository.
-This is done by adding the main repository as another *remote*, usually called *upstream*. **Please note:** naming the main repository *upstream* is just a convention, not a requirement.
-If you already have a differently named remote pointing to the main SuperCollider repository, you can use that name instead of *upstream*.
+This is done by adding the main repository as another `remote`, usually called `upstream`. **Please note:** naming the main repository `upstream` is just a convention, not a requirement.
+If you already have a differently named `remote` pointing to the main SuperCollider repository, you can use that name instead of `upstream`.
-- If you have **not** yet created the *upstream* remote, create if first:
+- If you have not yet created the `upstream` `remote`, create it first:
 	- Check the list of remotes: `git remote -v`.
 The output should look like this: origin	https://github.com/your-name/supercollider.git (fetch) origin	https://github.com/your-name/supercollider.git (push)
-	- Add a new remote called *upstream*, pointing to the SuperCollider repository:
+	- Add a new remote called `upstream`, pointing to the SuperCollider repository:
 	`git remote add upstream https://github.com/your-name/supercollider.git`
 	- Check the list of remotes again: `git remote -v`.
 Now the output should look like this: origin	https://github.com/your-name/supercollider.git (fetch)